Connor Wong Player Props: Red Sox vs. Guardians

 Connor Wong At The Plate

-- This year, Wong has totaled at least one hit in seven of 20 games (35.0%), and had multiple hits twice.
+- Wong has gotten a hit in seven of 20 games this season (35.0%), with multiple hits twice.

 - He has scored in seven games this season (35.0%), but has had no multi-run games.